Cakeyan/SoPhy_Evaluation/rope.md

 **00148**

-Is the tension of the red rope less than that of the red rope?
+How many cyan objects are there in the video?

 **00149**

-Is there any green sphere in the video?
+How many spheres are there in the video?

 **00150**

-If the yellow cube were much lighter, which direction would the orange pulley move?
+Which direction would the brown pulley rotate if the yellow sphere were much lighter?

-A. Stationary
+A. Clockwise

-B. Down
+B. Stationary

-C. Up
+C. Anti-clockwise

 **00151**

-What can we do to let the orange pulley to rotate anti-clockwise?

-A. Decrease the mass of the yellow cube

-B. Increase the mass of the yellow sphere

-C. Decrease the mass of the yellow sphere
+If the yellow cube were much heavier, which of the following would happen?

+A. The yellow sphere would move down

+B. The orange pulley would not move

+C. The brown pulley would rotate anti-clockwise

+D. The yellow pulley would rotate clockwise

 ----